EigenPro/EigenPro-matlab/README.md

 ## Experimental results

 ### Classification Error (MNIST)
 In these experiments, EigenPro (Primal) achieves classification error 1.23%, after only 10 epochs.
 In comparison, Pegasos takes 160 epochs to reach the same error.
-Although the number of random features used by EigenPro (Random) and RF/DSGD is 6 * 10^4, same as the number of training points, methods using random features deliver slighly worse performance.
+Although the number of random features used by EigenPro (Random) and RF/DSGD is 6 * 10^4, same as the number of training points, methods using random features deliver generally worse performance.
 Specifically, RF/DSGD has error rate 1.71% after 40 epochs and Pegasos reaches error rate 1.65% after the same number of epochs.

 <table>
   <tr>